plotly/falcon/CONTRIBUTING.md

 ## Builds and Releases

 - Linux builds are created at the end of CircleCI tests
-- Windows 32bit and 64bit builds are created in AppVeyoer tests
+- Windows 32bit and 64bit builds are created in AppVeyor tests
 - Mac builds are created on an available mac laptop

 Releases are uploaded to https://github.com/plotly/plotly-database-connector/releases